aluckhur/xcption/README.md

 XCPtion is a wrapper utility for [NetApp XCP](https://xcp.netapp.com/) NFS/CIFS file copy/migration utility (for CIFS the tool supports also robocopy.exe).
-XCPtion been extended with Support for CloudSync (https://cloudmanager.netapp.com/sync) and can manage cloudsync activities including various source and target storage (nfs, cifs, s3, ...)
 XCPtion will be able to parallelly execute and manage multiple XCP jobs on more than one host in a distributed fashion.
 This is done by utilizing [Hashi Corp Nomad](https://www.nomadproject.io/) distributed scheduler.

+XCPtion also include support for NetApp CloudSync (https://cloudmanager.netapp.com/sync) and can manage cloudsync relationships using various source and target endpoints (nfs, cifs, s3, s3ontap, sgws, local).

 ## Where do I get XCPtion?